-Full-time day students who find it necessary to withdraw from the University should promptly file the required forms in the office of the dean of their college.
+Students who find it necessary to withdraw from the University should promptly file the required forms in the office of the dean of their college.
 Students may not withdraw from the University after the deadline for withdrawal from courses without incurring failures in the courses for which they are enrolled at the time.

 Leave of Absence

 Students in good standing may request a one-semester leave of absence (renewable on written request, and at the dean's discretion, for one additional semester).
 To request a leave of absence, a student must write a letter in a timely manner, preferably at least two weeks before the semester begins, to the appropriate advising dean, discussing the reason (e.g., illness, family crisis) for the request.
 The dean of the student's college, acting on a case-by-case basis, will have sole authority to grant leave requests.
 During a leave of absence and at least one month prior to the subsequent semester, the student must inform the advising dean in writing of an intention to return.
 The advising dean of the student's college, upon approval by the dean of the college, will inform the Office of Academic Records each time a leave is granted and also on receipt of written notice of intention to return.